-Environmentally friendly hotels, bicycles, rickshaws and battery-driven buses for transportation – not to mention organic restaurants and shops: There are plenty of ways for environmentally conscious tourists and travellers to visit and explore Copenhagen.
+Environmentally friendly hotels, bicycles, rickshaws and battery-driven buses for transportation – not to mention organic restaurants and shops: There are plenty of ways for environmentally conscious travellers to visit and explore Copenhagen.
 In fact, the ambitious city has set itself the goal to become world’s first CO2 neutral capital by 2025.
 In 2013, the City of Copenhagen also won the world’s biggest design award; an INDEX: Award for the city’s Climate Adaption Plan.

 Copenhagen, which was also the European Green Capital 2014, is the first city in the world to adopt a planet-cooling mandatory green roof policy, and was appointed to be the World’s first Bike City from 2008-2011 by the International Cycling Union (UCI).

 Eco-friendly Copenhagen hotels

 There certainly is no shortage of sustainability-minded hotels and accommodation providers in Copenhagen.
 More than half of the hotels in the capital have an environmental plan regarding water, laundry, house cleaning, waste, energy consumption, food, smoking, indoor climate, and administration.
 In 2013 an impressive 71% of all hotel rooms in Copenhagen were eco-certified.

 “Hotel Crowne Plaza Copenhagen Towers in Copenhagen is one of the leading sustainable hotels in Denmark and has welcomed guests from all over the world since it opened in 2009.
 Our spacious and elegant rooms are furnished with Paustian furniture and have views across the whole of the Ørestad region and in towards Copenhagen.
 The hotel is ideal for business travellers or visitors enjoying a weekend stay or short break.
 25 floors of luxury accommodation join up with sustainability.”